How to Make Charts in PowerPoint: Complete Guide for Consultants

 Most chart selection guides offer the same generic advice: use bar charts for comparisons, line charts for trends, pie charts for composition.
 The advice is correct but incomplete.
 It does not explain why a horizontal bar chart outperforms a vertical column chart when you have 12 categories with long labels, or why a stacked bar with 8 segments becomes unreadable while one with 4 segments works perfectly.

-After creating charts for 300+ consulting presentations across strategy, due diligence, and operations engagements, we have compiled specific guidance that goes beyond "use the right chart for the data."
 This guide covers the decision factors that textbooks skip: when native PowerPoint falls short, which formatting choices trigger revision requests, and the chart types you cannot create without workarounds or add-ins.
+For a comprehensive overview of every chart type consultants need, see our PowerPoint Charts Guide.

 Chart Types: The Complete Overview#